Can I terminate my lease and get back prepaid rent if possession is not delivered?

 Answer:

-(a) terminate the rental agreement upon at least 5 days' written notice to the landlord, and upon termination, the landlord shall return all prepaid rent and security; or
+• Terminate the rental agreement with at least five days' written notice to the landlord.
+Upon termination, the landlord must return all prepaid rent and any security deposits.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.